-R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions
+R. Organ and Bone Marrow Transplants and Other Complex Health Conditions bone marrow transplants and other complex health conditions.

-Medica covers certain organ and bone marrow transplant services and services for other complex medical conditions.
-Not all network hospitals are designated facilities for organ and bone marrow transplants and other complex medical conditions.
 Services covered under this section must be provided under the direction of a physician and received at a designated facility.
-Coverage under this section is provided for certain medical conditions and certain types of organ or bone marrow transplants and related services (including organ acquisition and procurement) that are:
+Coverage under this section is provided for certain complex health conditions and certain types of organ or bone marrow transplants and related services (including organ acquisition and procurement) that are: